jtabbert/vault-pki-cert-manager-part-2/README.md

 $ kubectl expose deployment nginx-demo --port=80
 ```

-Apply the Ingress to allow traffic into our application.
-Take note of the "cert-manager.io/issuer" annotation.
+Apply the Ingress to allow traffic into our application

 ```shell-session
 $ cat > ingress.yaml <<EOF